Oh Honey! Is honey safe for dogs?

 Yes!
 Honey is a safe food for dogs.
 Honey can be ingested orally or can be used topically on the skin.
 However, because it is sweet, you should limit your dog’s oral intake of honey to 1 tablespoon or less per day to prevent tooth decay and obesity.

-Just like in people, honey can treat a wide variety of issues, including:
+Just like in people, honey can help a wide variety of issues, including:

 - Cuts, burns, and scrapes.
 Honey works to repair damaged skin cells and injuries and can be more effective than other topical treatments.
 It also works as an antibacterial and disinfectant for wounds.